EXPLORE TAYLORS FALLS, MN & ST. CROIX FALLS, WI

 Although I’ve chosen two routes to highlight here, this is an area with miles of trail not just for hiking, but for many other sport uses as well.
 Check out the OUTDOOR ADVENTURE section of this website to explore more ways to use our area trails!

-By Linda Shober, tourist turned transplant to the area.
+This article was written by Linda Shober, tourist turned transplant to the area.
 Trail hiking junkie.
 2x finisher of a 27 mile trail run/hike.
 Promoter of all things St. Croix Valley.